MicrosoftDocs/fabric-docs/docs/admin/feature-usage-adoption.md

 ms.date: 03/24/2024
 ---

-# Feature Usage and Adoption report (preview)
+# Feature usage and adoption report (preview)

-The Feature Usage and Adoption report provides an in-depth analysis of how different features are utilized and adopted across your Microsoft Fabric tenant.
+The Feature usage and adoption report provides an in-depth analysis of how different features are utilized and adopted across your Microsoft Fabric tenant.

-You can access the report from the [Admin monitoring](monitoring-workspace.md) workspace.
+You can access the report from the [admin monitoring](monitoring-workspace.md) workspace.
 To see this workspace, you must be a [Fabric administrator](microsoft-fabric-admin.md#power-platform-and-fabric-admin-roles) or have an admin share the report or semantic model directly with you.
 With build permissions to the semantic model, users can design a custom report that relies on the same underlying data.

 ## Navigation